ciceroOslo/ciceroscm/README.md

 * nyend - the end year of the run
 * emstart - the year to start the run with emissions
 * idtm - optional parameter to tune the number of subyearly steps in the concentrations_emissions_handler.
 Default is 24.
 Should probably not be the first parameter you want to start playing with.
-* sunvolc - an optional parameter to include solar an volcanic forcing.
+* sunvolc - an optional parameter to include solar and volcanic forcing.
 If included and equal to 1 a set of such forcing series will be included.
 * rf_sun_file - optional path to file with solar data, only read if sunvolc is 1.
 If sunvolc is 1 and this parameter is not set, a default file will be used.
 * rf_volc_file - optional path to file with hemispherically symmetric volcanic forcing data.
 If you prefer, you can send rf_volc_n_file and rf_volc_s_file for separate data for each hemisphere, but then a global file must not be sent, as it will override the hemispherically split files when present.
 The volcanic data can be on columns, with monthly data, on one yearly column, or on any other periodic split per column per year (i.e. seasonal, half yearly, every four months).
 If sunvolc is not 1, all of these will be ignored.
 If sunvolc is 1 and none and no volcanic forcing data is indicated by the user, a default file will be used.
 * gaspam_file - path to file of gases to include with units, lifetimes, forcing factors etc (mandatory), since the python version, this has been updated to also include a SARF_TO_ERF factor which was previously only hard coded in for methane.
 The test-data directory has example files for this, one similar to what was used in RCMIP and one with updates from AR6.